-This year Durga Puja will be celebrated from 22 - 26 October.
+This year Durga Puja is celebrated from 11 - 15 October.
 If you want to be a part of the celebrations, here’s where you can join in:

 - Zuid Holland: Durga Puja will be organized by Kallol – an association of the Indian Bengali community in the Netherlands.